larsjx/phase-0/week-2/solo-reflection.md

 ## Are you excited to start incorporating the design you chose next week?

 I am *really* looking forward to start incorporating the design I selected next week.
-In particular, I'm looking forward to adding a large background image (if I can figure out how to make it scale for different screen sizes) and laying out the two main sections of my [wireframe](imgs/wireframe-index.png).
+In particular, I'm looking forward to:

+  * adding a large background image (if I can figure out how to make it scale for different screen sizes)
+  * laying out the two main sections of my updated [wireframe](imgs/wireframe-index2.png)
+  * incorporating color and text styling.